-There are 3 lots within the City which are zoned 'rural' under both the Metropolitan Region Scheme and the District Planning Scheme No. 2.
+There are two3 lots within the City which are zoned uralq under both the Metropolitan Region Scheme and the District Planning Scheme No. 2.
+In addition, there is one lot which is zoned uralqunder DPS2 only after undergoing an MRS amendment in 2013 to rezone it to Urban.
 All 3 lots are located within the suburb of Woodvale near Ocean Reef Road.
-One of these lots is owned by the Woodvale Baptist Church and currently used as a place of worship (for which it has nonconforming-use rights), One lot contains a horse race track and associated buildings, and the other, contains a single house.
-The land surrounding the 3 rural lots is zoned as residential and has been developed.
+One of these lots is owned by the Woodvale Baptist Church and currently used as a place of worship (for which it has nonconforming-use rights), place of assembly and caretakers dwelling.
+The site is restricted to these uses in accordance with Schedule 2- Section 2 of DPS2., The other One lot contains a horse race track and associated buildings.
+The lot that has been rezoned to Urban under the MRS and the other, contains a single house.
+The land surrounding these 3 rural lots is zoned as residential and has been developed.
 Due to this, it is recommended that the rural lots be rezoned to reflect the surrounding residential uses.

-• The rural zoning is no longer appropriate for these lots in the context of the surrounding residential land uses.
+The rural zoning is no longer appropriate for these lots in the context of the surrounding residential land uses.